mdeguzis/RetroRig/README.md

 https://github.com/ProfessorKaos64/RetroRig/wiki

 **Please also note**
 You may add the `--help` flag to the script for a quick help file.
 Come on, do it, it has psychedelic colorrrrsss!
+But on a serious note, **Please** take not of the contributing guidelines at the top of the page when submitting a new issue.
+It helps a lot!

 ## Installation